| Energy Category | Projects | Included Technologies |

 Executive Summary

 - Decarbonization projects are more often resolved through Categorical Exclusions than fossil fuel projects.
-Across 20,725 decarbonization projects, 93.6% are CEs, 2.8% are EAs, and 3.6% are EISs.
-Across 10,783 fossil fuel projects, 85.2% are CEs, 9.0% are EAs, and 5.8% are EISs.
+Across 20,725 decarbonization projects, 93.6% are CEs, compared to 85.2% across 10,783 fossil fuel projects (see Figure 1).

 This report delivers: